What Causes Swimming Pool Algae?

-Black algae will appear as dark black or blue/green spots, usually the size of a pencil eraser tip, up to the size of a quarter.
+Appearance- dark black or blue/green spots, usually the size of a pencil eraser tip, up to the size of a quarter.

 Problems- It has strong roots and protective layers.
 Their roots extend into the pool plaster or tile grout, and unless the roots are destroyed, a new head will grow back in the same place.
-The heads also contain protective layers to keep cell destroying algae treatment chemicals from entering the organism.
-Like yellow algae, black algae can bloom even in the presence of normal sanitizing levels and proper filtration.
+The heads also contain protective layers to keep cell-destroying algae treatment chemicals from entering the organism.
+Like yellow algae, black algae can bloom even under normal sanitizing levels and proper filtration.

 Causes- prefers to attach itself to smooth surfaces, out of the way from your pool cleaner and pool brush, in areas of low flow or circulation.
 Low chlorine levels or artificially suppressed with high levels of cyanuric acid.

-Like yellow strains, pink algae requires a high level of chlorine to treat effectively, and for best results, throw in all of your pool toys and floats, suits and cleaning tools into the pool during algae treatment.
+Problems- requires a high level of chlorine to treat effectively, and for best results, throw in all of your pool toys and floats, suits, and cleaning tools into the pool during algae treatment.
 Removing ladders and pool lights for a good scrubbing is also good practice to prevent reinfection.

-How is Algae prevented?
+How Is Algae Prevented?

 Automatic Pool Cleaner

 Poor circulation can also play a role, especially for larger pools with inadequate plumbing or pump size.
 Using an automatic pool cleaner can help circulation immensely.
 Using specialty chemicals or algaecides is recommended to provide a backup to regular sanitation and filtration processes and is necessary for many pools.

 For swimming pools, you can use a product manufactured under the trade name Proteam Supreme.